nsiicm0/SER/README.md

 # SER - Speech Emotion Recognition

-This repository contains the codebase used for the Use Case Challange as part of the job application for "Machine Learning Engineer (Intern)".
+This repository contains the codebase used for the Use Case Challenge as part of the job application for "Machine Learning Engineer (Intern)".

 This repository is private due to confidentiality reasons.

-**Due to the extensive amount of time used for this project, this codebase does not use unit tests.
-Obviously, this is something that would not be done in a production environment.**
+**Due to the extensive amount of time used for this project, this codebase only uses basic tests.
+Obviously, this is something that would not be done in a production environment and would follow proper TDD.**

 ## How to use